Complex Commercial Disputes

 • Interpath, as joint liquidators of the BVI-based Kingate Global Fund and Kingate Euro Fund, in defending against claims brought by Deutsche Bank Securities Inc. relating to DBSI’s alleged purchase from the funds of more than $1.6 billion of claims against the Bernard Madoff estate.
 The parties reached a mediated settlement.

-• UMB Bank, as Trustee for holders of Celgene contingent value rights (“CVRs”), seeking over $6 billion in damages arising from Bristol Myers’ alleged failure to timely secure regulatory approval for the drugs associated with the CVR payout.
+• UMB Bank, as Trustee for holders of Celgene contingent value rights (“CVRs”), seeking nearly $7 billion in damages arising from Bristol Myers’s failure to timely secure regulatory approval of the cancer therapies associated with the CVR payout.

 • Drivetrain as trustee for the Commonwealth Avoidance Actions Trust, seeking, among other things, recovery of hundreds of millions of dollars of underwriting fees and swap termination fees from 13 major Wall Street banks for their role in deepening Puerto Rico’s debt crisis.